Agent Skills: Messaging Agents

 Understanding the Response

-• Scripts return only the final assistant message (not tool calls or reasoning)
+• Text-mode scripts return only the final assistant message (not tool calls, reasoning, or metadata)

 • The target agent may use tools, think, and reason - but you only see their final response